 Brush tees are made with a plastic base of various heights and colors then topped with soft bristles that are strong enough to keep the ball atop.
 These bristles cause a huge reduction in friction at contact and an increase in distance.

 Zero Friction Tees

-These tees are remarkably similar in shape to standard tees with the main difference being that the top has between 3 and 6 columns that the ball lies on thus lessening the contact area with the ball.
-This results in less friction and more distance.
+These tees are remarkably similar in shape to standard tees, with the main difference being that the top has between 3 and 6 columns that the ball lies on.
+This lessens the contact area with the ball and results in less friction and more distance.

 Reviews of the Best Golf Tees

 - Low-Resistance Tip for Less Friction makes it easy to push the tees into the ground